Manny27nyc/platform-management-docs/content/en/docs/dashboard_guide/managing_applications/managing_mobile_backend_services_datasources/managing_mobile_backend_services_data_objects/managing_email_templates.md

 ---
 title: Managing email templates
 linkTitle: Managing email templates
-description: ADD A DESCRIPTION
+description:
 weight: 20
 date: 2021-08-12
 ---

 The Email Templates screen lets you create and edit plain text and HTML email templates.
-The email template's subject and body can contain [placeholder values](#using-placeholder-fields) that are dynamically replaced with values you specify when sending the email using the Mobile Backend Services (MBS) [email_from_template](http://docs.appcelerator.com/arrowdb/latest/#!/api/Emails-method-email_from_template) REST API, Titanium.Cloud.Emails.send() method or equivalent native [iOS](http://docs.appcelerator.com/aps-sdk-apidoc/latest/ios/Classes/APSEmails.html#//api/name/send:withBlock:) or [Android](http://docs.appcelerator.com/aps-sdk-apidoc/latest/android/com/appcelerator/aps/APSEmails.html) method.
+The email template's subject and body can contain [placeholder values](#using-placeholder-fields) that are dynamically replaced with values you specify when sending the email using the Mobile Backend Services (MBS) email_from_template REST API, Titanium.Cloud.Emails.send() method or equivalent native iOS or Android method.
 The email can be sent as plain text, HTML, or multi-part using these methods.

 ## Creating an email template

 An email template specifies the email subject line and body, which may be HTML or plain-text.
-You specify the template name when calling [email_from_template](http://docs.appcelerator.com/arrowdb/latest/#!/api/Emails-method-email_from_template), the recipients, and values for any [placeholder values](#using-placeholder-fields).
+You specify the template name when calling email_from_template, the recipients, and values for any [placeholder values](#using-placeholder-fields).

 To create an email template: